-Before we go any further, it’s important that you know the difference between a zero-turn mower and a lawn tractor or gardening tractor.
-While they both work for cutting grass, they have their unique features, and the price difference between the two is considerable.
+Before setting off to find John Deere riding mowers, it’s important that you know the difference between a zero-turn mower and a lawn tractor or gardening tractor.
 It’s worth your while to check out the two options before making a final decision to buy.

 A lawn tractor is fairly inexpensive for a riding mower, ranging between $1,000 and $3,000.
 These are very popular because of their versatility.
 The lawn tractor is not only a riding mower, but it can be used for all your ground-engaging tasks.
 The tractor can be hooked up to a variety of attachments like snow plows, tillers, or box scrapers, making it a very versatile tool for the avid gardener.

 A zero-turn mower is made for efficiency and is able to cut grass very quickly and easily.
 They are able to move at a much faster speed than lawn tractors and can practically turn on a dime, making them very useful for maneuvering tight spaces and around objects.
 A zero-turn mower has its mowing deck in the front, and the engine in the back, providing greater visibility as well.

 The main drawback is that zero-turn mowers tend to be a bit pricier (between $3,000 and $5,000), making them more popular with lawn-care companies than home owners.